Static Casting

 float MyNumber { 4 };

 We also have the option, and sometimes the need, to perform explicit conversions.
-Explicitly converting data to another type is referred to as casting.
+This involves writing some additional code, making it clear that we’re performing a conversion, and what we’re converting our expression to.
+Explicit conversions are referred to as type casting, or just casting.

 Static Casting with static_cast

 C++ offers many different styles of casting.
-The two most interesting types are static casting which is done at build time, and dynamic casting which is done at run time.
+The two most common forms we need are static casting which is done at build time, and dynamic casting which is done at run time.
 We'll look at dynamic casting later in the course.

 Because static casting lets us convert our data at build time, this means it has two useful properties: